 The Audit and Risk Committee (the "Committee") consists of Mr G Clark (Chairman), Mr G Baird and Mr J Leahy.
-The Chairman of the Company is a member of the Audit and Risk Committee and was independent on appointment.
-The Committee operates within clearly defined terms of reference and has recent and relevant financial experience.
+The Chairman of the Company is a member of the Audit and Risk Committee.
+Given the size of the Board, and the Chairman's extensive relevant financial experience it is deemed appropriate for the Chairman to be a member of the committee.
+The Chairman was considered to be independent on appointment.
+The Committee operates within clearly defined terms of reference and each member has recent and relevant financial experience.